seime/openhab2-addons/bundles/org.openhab.binding.panasoniccomfortcloud/README.md

 ### aircondition

-* `deviceId` = id of air condition device (_mandatory_)
+* `deviceId` = id of air condition airconditionDevice (_mandatory_)

-DeviceId can be found printed on side or back of the device.
+DeviceId can be found printed on side or back of the airconditionDevice.
 Or you can find it during discovery.

 Devices with built-in WIFI support appears to use format 'MODEL+SERIAL' while devices with a separate WIFI dongle usually only uses the 'SERIAL' part.